bndw/pick/README.md

   pick [command]

 Available Commands:
-  add             Add a credential cat             Cat a credential cp              Copy a credential to the clipboard edit            Edit a credential help            Help about any command init            Initialize pick ls              List all credentials mv              Rename a credential note            Create a note pass            Generate a password without storing it rm              Remove a credential safe            Perform operations on safe version         Print the version number of pick
+  add             Add an account cat             Cat an account cp              Copy an account to the clipboard edit            Edit an account help            Help about any command init            Initialize pick ls              List all accounts mv              Rename an account note            Create a note pass            Generate a password without storing it rm              Remove an account safe            Perform operations on safe version         Print the version number of pick